nikhil550/fabric-samples/auction/ascending-auction/README.md

 ## Ascending auction

 This example uses a Hyperledger Fabric smart contract to run a decentralized auction.
 Instead of being run by a central auctioneer, the auction is run by self interested organizations that are members of the Fabric network.
 Each organization has members that are buyers and sellers of a good that is being sold at auction.
-When running the auction, each organization attempts to fill as many asks from its sellers at the highest possible price.
+When running the auction, each organization acts on behalf of its sellers and attempts to fill as many asks from its sellers at the highest possible price.
 The smart contract contains technical and economic mechanisms that prevent organizations from manipulating the outcome to their benefit.
 As a result, the members can run a competitive auction that sells items at an efficient market clearing price without the presence of a central intermediary.

 The smart contract implements an ascending price auction that can sell multiple items of the same type.
 The auction can be used by multiple sellers, as long as they are selling the same good.
 Buyers and sellers create bids for the item before the auction starts.
 Users can submit their bids and asks to the auction after it is created.
 The price of the auction rises until supply is sufficient to meet demand.
 Although the auction can be used for many situations, it is designed to allocate goods quickly against pre-existing bids and asks from users, such as energy entering the electricity grid or goods moving through a supply chain.

-This tutorial discusses how the auction is implemented and the technical and economic mechanisms that protect the auction from manipulation by self interested users.
+This tutorial discusses the design of the auction and how the technical and economic mechanisms that protect the auction from manipulation by self interested users.
 You can run an example auction by deploying the ascending auction smart contract to a running Fabric network.
 To demonstrate the decentralized nature of the auction, you can run the auction by submitting asks and bids to the auction using two applications run by different organizations.
-The applications interact with the auction in parallel and are able to close the auction at an efficient price without coordination or cooperation.
+The applications interact with the auction in without cooperation or coordination, but are able to use the smart contract to close the auction and allocate goods at an efficient price.

 - [Auction design](#auction-design)
 - [Technical mechanisms to prevent manipulation](#technical-mechanisms-to-prevent-manipulation)